School Development Priorities 2021/2022

 Every year we review our key priorities to improve our school.
-This year, as school reopens to all our children during the COVID-19 pandemic, we are focusing on three key elements:
+This year, school priorities have been set to ensure all children make rapid progress:

 PRIORITY 1: QUALITY OF EDUCATION